jayrambagal/Coding-Problems/Graph/Minimum Spanning Tree.md

 ## Minimum Spanning Tree
-Given a Directed Graph with V vertices (Numbered from 0 to V-1) and E edges, check whether it contains any cycle or not.
+Given a weighted, undirected and connected graph of V vertices and E edges.
+The task

+is to find the sum of weights of the edges of the Minimum Spanning Tree.

 ## Example